jswope00/edx-platform-sgu/docs/en_us/data/source/internal_data_formats/sql_schema.rst

 ------
 name
 ------
   String for a user's full name.
-We make no constraints on language or breakdown into first/last name.
+EdX makes no constraints on language or breakdown into first/last name.
 The names are never shown to other students.
 International students usually enter a romanized version of their names, but not always.
+Name changes are permitted, and the previous name is logged in the ``meta`` field.

-  It used to be our policy to require manual approval of name changes to guard the integrity of the certificates.
-Students would submit a name change request and someone from the team would approve or reject as appropriate.
-Later, we decided to allow the name changes to take place automatically, but to log previous names in the ``meta`` field.
+  **History**: A former edX policy required manual approval of name changes to guard the integrity of the certificates.
+Students would submit a name change request, and an edX team member would approve or reject the request.

 ----------
 language
 ----------
   No longer used.

   **History**: User's preferred language, asked during the sign up process for the 6.002x prototype course given in the Spring of 2012.
-This information stopped being collected after the transition from MITx to edX happened, but we never removed the values from our first group of students.
 Sometimes written in those languages.
+EdX stopped collecting this data after MITx transitioned to edX, but never removed the values for the first group of students.

 ----------
 location
 ----------
   No longer used.

   **History**: User's location, asked during the sign up process for the 6.002x prototype course given in the Spring of 2012.
-We weren't specific, so people tended to put the city they were in, though some just specified their country and some got as specific as their street address.
+The request was not specific, so people tended to put the city they were in, though some just supplied a country and some got as specific as their street address.
 Again, sometimes romanized and sometimes written in their native language.
-Like `language`, we stopped collecting this column when we transitioned from MITx to edX, so it's only available for our first batch of students.
+Like ``language``, edX stopped collecting this column after MITx transitioned to edX, so it is only available for the first batch of students.

 ------
 meta